handeyeco/Grandbot/guide.md

 - Options: Off - On
 - Default: Off

-When combine notes is on, notes are latched across steps when the steps are the same note.
+During sequence playback, combine steps when they're for the same note (ie don't repeat notes).

 ---